The standard surgical treatment for cancer of the pancreatic head remains the pancreaticoduodenectomy, first described by Dr. A.O. Whipple in 1935.

 In contrast, if the primary tumor can be resected (to include adjacent vessels when necessary), median survival is 2-3 years and almost one-third of such patients survive 5 years from the time of diagnosis.

-At Froedtert & the Medical College of Wisconsin, all patients are evaluated in a multidisciplinary fashion by experts in diagnostic radiology, gastroenterology, medical oncology, radiation oncology, and surgery.
+All of our patients are evaluated in a multidisciplinary fashion by experts in diagnostic radiology, gastroenterology, medical oncology, radiation oncology, and surgery.
 For the pancreatic cancer patient, surgery is just one part of a successful treatment program.
 Additional information can be found in the references which are available in PDF format on our Web site.